Communities hit by gas blasts get $80M to fix infrastructure

 Columbia Gas President Mark Kempic called it the “best possible outcome” and thanked the communities for their “strength, patience and resilience.”

-One person died , dozens were injured and thousands were left without gas service for months.
+One person died , dozens were injured, and thousands were left without gas service for months.